populationgenomics/test_workflows_shared/README.md

   <a href="#license">License</a>
 </p>

+## Background
+Could we add a little extra clarity in the readme in terms of the purpose of what this repo allows you to test (for example why you'd want to pull a particular image tag? e.g. to test a dev build of cpg_flow)

+The first release of `cpg-flow` inspired us to introduce better naming conventions, and improved structure of our code.
+With multiple pipelines using `cpg-flow`, it was important to standardise these attributes, and thus this repository was created as a standard template to follow when designing your pipeline.

+`test_workflows_shared` adheres to the CPG Pipeline naming convention, use of utility tools like `renovate` for package upgrades, `uv` for dependency management, and a standardised code structure.

 ## Key Features

 * Uses `uv` to manage dependencies
+* Uses `renovate` for package upgrades
 * Uses `analysis-runner` to run the test workflow
 * The `jobs` and `stages` are defined in separate files:
   * The `cpg_flow_test/jobs/` directory contains the job definitions that can be reused across stages.